 The success of bimodal IT within an organization depends largely on a combined agile solution with a solid and reliable platform for traditional applications.

-The right combination can boost the rapid creation of new products and services as well as provide a stable management of traditional legacy, without the need of a “moving van” for all applications.
+The right combination can boost the rapid creation of new products and services as well as provide stable management of traditional legacy, without the need for a “moving van” for all applications.

 When it comes to mission-critical applications and infrastructure, full attention is required.
 Taking just the primer for the use of agile IT and try to apply it directly on a legacy application generally will not work.
 Make the Traditional IT more agile requires a wise renewal and common sense, using the right path to mitigate risks leading toward agile practices without taking a leap in the dark.
 The steps on this path need to establish the building blocks for an agile practice without impacting the application and at the same time providing solid returns.

 About Eric Petersen: DIRECTOR OF PRE SALES, SUPPORT & SERVICES at Eccox Technology.
-Over 25 years experience in IT, including extensive experience managing people efficiently to maximize objectives in a cost effective manner.
+Over 25 years of experience in IT, including extensive experience managing people efficiently to maximize objectives in a cost-effective manner.